 “This meeting has been fixed for June 15th and 16th 2020 if all things being equal.

-Meanwhile, JAMB has de-listed nine computer-based test centres (CBT) used in the conduct of the year’s Unified Tertiary Matriculation Examination.
+Meanwhile, JAMB has de-listed nine computer-based test centers (CBT) used in the conduct of the year’s Unified Tertiary Matriculation Examination.

-One of the CBT centres was de-listed for conniving with candidates to engage in malpractice during the conduct of the UTME.
+One of the CBT centers was de-listed for conniving with candidates to engage in malpractice during the conduct of the UTME.

-The remaining eight CBT centres were de-listed for “technical deficiency” during the conduct of the examination which held on March 14 this year.
+The remaining eight CBT centers were de-listed for “technical deficiency” during the conduct of the examination which held on March 14 this year.